SRON-Earth/Balsa/README.md

 In an ideal world, a classifier would always make predictions that are 100% correct.
 In reality we need to assess how well a classifier performs on a particular population, and sometimes we need to tune it to perform better.

 To assess the model performance or *predictive quality* the available ground truth data is split into two parts: a (usually larger) *training set* that is used for training the model, and a *test set* that is used to evaluate the performance of the trained model.
 The predictions that the model makes on the test set are called *out-of-bag* predictions (OOB).
-By comparing the OOB predictions to the ground truth, we can calculate various metrics to judge te quality of the predictions.
+By comparing the OOB predictions to the ground truth, we can calculate various metrics to judge the quality of the predictions.

 <a name="bestpractices"></a>
 ### Best Practices [(top)](#tableofcontents)

 Just as there are no perfect classifiers in the real world, there are no perfect metrics to judge classifier performance.
-Each metric sheds light on different strenghts and weaknesses of a classifier, and each metric has blind spots for other types of strenghts and weaknesses.
-Futhermore, depending on your specific application, a large deficiency in one area may be more acceptable than a small deficiency elsewhere.
+Each metric sheds light on different strengths and weaknesses of a classifier, and each metric has blind spots for other types of strengths and weaknesses.
+Furthermore, depending on your specific application, a large deficiency in one area may be more acceptable than a small deficiency elsewhere.
 It is therefore important to properly understand the metrics, and to interpret them for your application.

 As an example, consider a credit card company that processes one million transactions per hour.
 On average, approximately 10 of these transactions are fraudulent.
 A fraudulent transaction can easily be verified by calling the owner of the creditcard, but it is undesirable to call every customer over every transaction, and the company does not have the workforce to do this.

 Imagine that the company is evaluating two classifiers A and B to search for fraudulent transactions automatically.
 Classifier A simply assumes that there are no fraudulent transactions.
 It always returns 'false'.
 Classifier B flags approximately 50 of one million cases as fraudulent, 10 of which are the actual fraud cases.
 Classifier A is almost never wrong.
-Classifier B is wrong four times as often as classifier A. Cleary though, classifier B will solve the company's problems, whereas classifier A provides no useful information at all.
+Classifier B is wrong four times as often as classifier A. Clearly though, classifier B will solve the company's problems, whereas classifier A provides no useful information at all.

 In light of this, we recommend to evaluate classifiers as follows: